NadimGhaznavi/Db4E/pages/ops/Setup-the-P2Pool-Daemon-as-a-Service.md

 ---
-title: Configuring the P2Pool Daemon as a Service
+title: Setup the P2Pool Daemon as a Service
 ---

 # Introduction